9 steps to simplify your life

 When I let it go, I feel better immediately.

-Which brings me onto the next step…
+This brings me to the next step…

 I try to live by this quote: